-Yoga is a peaceful relaxing practice that is beneficial not only for our body but your minds as well.
+Yoga is a peaceful relaxing practice that is beneficial not only for our body but our minds as well.
 It will protect you from a lot of diseases and keep you active and fresh.
-But this practice of yoga can turn into a nightmare if you are holding a pose for more than normal time and getting your bodies exhausted.
+But this practice of yoga can turn into a nightmare if you are holding a pose for more than normal time and getting your body exhausted.
 It just defeats the purpose of this whole ordeal.

 On the other hand, you do not want to be the one that is holding a 10-minute pose for 40 seconds only.
 So, the question arises, how long should you hold a yoga pose?
 Well, let me answer this question for you.